Table of Contents

 Types of Antennas

-• Dipole Antennas: These are flexible and efficient, making them popular among ham radio operators.
-They provide excellent performance for both local and long-distance communication.
+Dipole Antennas: These are both flexible and efficient, so they tend to be very popular among ham radio operators.
+They offer unbeatable performance but both for local and long distance communication.

 To use a base station and keep it steady, we need an uninterrupted power source.
 In contrast to a portable two-way radio, which can be recharged, a base station depends on a constant and dependable power source.